masgalascharles/Snake-DQN-From-Scratch/README.md

 - -0.001 for each step

 **Training time:**\
-- 2,000,000 episodes, with epsilon decaying over all of them
+- 2,000,000 steps, with epsilon decaying over all of them

 **Hyperparameters:**
 - 0.0003 learning rate